jerryhgladinet/docs/admin/source/chapter04.rst

 **“This share is a DFS share”**

     If the share is a DFS share, you will check this checkbox, because DFS share has an extra layer of translation to translate back down to normal file server shares.
-This flag basically tell the Cluster Server to do an extra DFS translation back to SMB share before connecting to the share.
+This flag basically tells the Cluster Server to do an extra DFS translation back to SMB share before connecting to the share.

 **“Enable Inplace Versioning”**

-    The underlying file server network share may not have explicit version control (It may have volume shadow copy for other purpose), this will add Cluster Server version control to the file server network share.
+    The underlying file server network share may not have explicit version control (it may have volume shadow copy for other purposes).
+This will add Cluster Server version control to the file server network share.
 It is independent from and not related to the volume shadow copy.

 .. note::

-    In place versioning put the old version file into a __ver__ sub folder in the same folder structure, thus the name for In-Place Versioning so the folder structure is maintained as-is, while extra old copies of the file getting stored in a specific sub folder.
+    In place versioning will put the older version of the file into a __ver__ sub folder in the same folder structure making the name for In-Place Versioning so the folder structure is maintained as-is, while extra old copies of the file will be stored in a specific sub folder.

 .. figure:: _static/image_s5_2_50.png
     :align: center